My very favourite genre.

 I managed to re-read my way through Union Street during a surfing competition day at the beach, which was a discordant and incongruous setting.
 The opening story of Union Street, for example – the rape of eleven-year-old Kelly Brown – is galling, and it doesn’t get any more comfortable thereafter.

-The book, published by Virago, has been hailed working-class – and feminist – masterpiece, and I can see why.
+The book, published by Virago, was hailed working-class – and feminist – masterpiece, and I can see why.
 For starters, its focus is very much on women.
 It pulls no punches.
 The lives of these seven women in de-industrialising northern England are punctuated by poverty, violence and ‘carrying the can’ of motherhood.
-Barker called them “voices that had not been listened to.”
+Barker called them “voices that had not been listened to”.
 Too darned right.

 In the novel, the women remain gritty, unsentimental, and at times harsh, judging each other based on their first-hand knowledge of what is to come.